 Be well aware of the importance of not mixing your 20g and 12g cartridges.
 It is a good idea to keep them separated in either bags or pockets.
 Should you accidentally load a 20g into the chamber of 12g the cartridge would lodge itself, the force of a 20g shot on top would cause the pressure of the lodged cartridge to explode, bursting the side of the barrels out causing serious harm or a possible fatality.

 Misfires can occur at any stage.
 If you were to take a shot and hear a “click” then you must bring the gun down into a relaxed position with the barrels facing upwards and then wait for 30 seconds for a suspected “Hangfire” (which is a delay in the primer igniting the powder).
 You must then break the gun and face it away from the body.
 Inspect the cartridge when safe to do so.
 Usually, a dented primer cap indicates a faulty cartridge.
 No indentation may mean faulty firing pins in your gun.
 You must dispose of this cartridge responsibly.

 Security and Travelling

-Always make sure your gun is broken and unloaded when walking around, or if you have a semi-auto there are breech flags available to notify others that you are empty.
+Always make sure your gun is broken and unloaded when walking around with the muzzle pointed down, or if you have a semi-auto there are breech flags available to notify others that you are empty.
 In the case of travelling it is good practice to secure the shotgun in either a slip or a lockable travel case and have it kept out of sight in the boot.
 Alternatively, you could remove the fore-end and take it with you.